Soundproofing and soundproofing pools and hot tubs – How to create a quieter and more relaxing environment

 Vibration damping

-Use rubber mats, resilient mounts, and damping boards to stop vibrations.
+Use rubber mats, spring mounts, and damping discs to stop vibrations.

 Sound-absorbing panels and screens

-Reduce sound reflections from hard surfaces by installing sound-dampening materials.
+Reduce sound reflections from hard surfaces by installing sound-absorbing materials.

 Indoor pools and spas

-Use acoustic panels and textiles to reduce reverberation and improve the acoustic environment.
+Use acoustic panels and textiles to reduce reverberation and improve the sound environment.